 Don’t know how you’re going to get that coveted email address?
 Allow me to let you in on an awesome (but very creepy) secret.
-You can get almost anyone’s email address for free using this tool.
+You can get almost anyone’s email address for free using this email list building tool.

 Zeroing in on your potential client’s pain points is a must.
 You can’t expect to send a cold email that sparks their interest without being able to authentically illustrate how you will make the splash they need (and might not even know they need yet) in their business.
 Consider this: You’re asking them to spend more money.
 On YOU.
 On YOUR SERVICES.